 Florida’s natural beauty at your fingertips

 In 2020, Trip Advisor named the St Petersburg Florida beaches the #1 beach in the United States— but the city’s natural wonders don’t stop at the shoreline.
-The city has maintained much of the area’s natural beauty and resources, creating true pockets of oasis in the middle of St. Petersburg’s vibrant energy.
+The city has maintained much of the area’s natural beauty and resources, creating true pockets of oasis in the middle of Saint Petersburg’s vibrant energy.

 Vinoy Park is an expansive greenspace with a seaside trail perfect for biking or sunset walks.
 When the park isn’t open for enjoying a picnic or a good book in the shade, it’s probably because it’s hosting one of the city’s many public events, including Ribfest and the Tampa Bay Blues Festival.

 For a truly immersive experience in nature, Downtown St. Petersburg’s Sunken Gardens are a must-see.
 As the oldest St Petersburg museum, the Sunken Gardens are home to 50,000 tropical plants and flowers, as well as animals and waterfalls.
 Take a guided tour through the winding pathways and make sure to snap a few photos of the garden’s flamingos on your way!

 St. Petersburg’s Downtown area is also a quick drive from Weedon Island, a 3,190-acre preserve in Tampa Bay.
 Visitors can explore by foot on guided hikes or get aquatic with a rented canoe or kayak.
 Friends of Weedon Island, an organization that supports the preserve, also offers classes on the area’s wildlife, habitats, and history.

 One of the best parts about living in St Petersburg, FL is the easy access to cultural centers and creation, from open mic nights at local cafes to museums that span cultures and centuries.
 If you’re looking for your next neighborhood to constantly inspire you, Downtown St. Petersburg is the place to be.